mcarvin8/ava-sf-devops/README.md

 # Salesforce Org Model for GitLab CI/CD using the SF Executable
-This repository demonstrates how to use GitLab actions, the Salesforce CLI, and custom Python scripts to validate and deploy metadata in a Salesforce org following the org development model, without using packages/scratch orgs.
+This repository demonstrates how to use GitLab actions, the Salesforce CLI, the SFDX git delta plugin, and custom Python scripts to validate, deploy, or destroy metadata in a Salesforce org following the org development model, without using packages/scratch orgs.

 Each Salesforce org has its own long-running Git branch.